VitaCapitulum/Awesome-Cross-View-Style-Alignment/content/README.md

 # Overview
-This page describes the progress, comparison models, evaluation metrics, and thee [template](https://www.overleaf.com/2777621724xcrtxfftdmty#9fd14f) to be used.
+This page describes the progress, comparison models, evaluation metrics, and the [template](https://www.overleaf.com/2777621724xcrtxfftdmty#9fd14f) to be used.

 ## Expected framework